Net Promoter Score Definition

 When considering the frequency of NPS surveying there are several factors.

 The biggest one is the dimensions of your user base.
 The smaller it is, the higher response rate needs to be achieved.
-This can be done by conducting bigger surveys and giving a longer response time to receive all potential results.
+To achieve this conduct major surveys and giving a longer response time to receive all potential results.
 This limits the frequency of your future surveys.

 The second factor depends on your product development cycle.
 Your next survey should start before you make certain enhancements based on the previous survey results.
 Keep in mind that there is a noticeable lag between an improvement and the moment your customer can appreciate it and transform it into a better score.
 For example, Linkedin found that conducting Net Promoter Score quarterly if best for them, since their product development cycle is aligned this way.
 This way they have the fresh score before rushing into planning the future development.